Things to see and do in Onancock, VA

-Onancock is a small town and is really best experienced on foot.
+Onancock is a small town with a lot for visitors to see and do.
+The town is very pedestrian-friendly and is best experienced on foot.

 There’s a large town-owned parking lot in the middle of the downtown area.
-It’s behind the block of buildings that includes the Roseland movie theater, Corner Bakery, and North Street Playhouse.
-To get to the lot, drive down Market Street (the main road coming into town) and turn left onto Ames Street (across from the Post Office).
+The lot is behind the block of buildings that includes the Roseland movie theater, Corner Bakery, and North Street Playhouse.
+To get to the parking lot, drive down Market Street (the main road coming into town) and turn left onto Ames Street (across from the Post Office).
 There should be a parking sign at the intersection.
-You’ll see the entrance to the big parking lot on your left.
-Walk back out to Market Street and you’ll be in the heart of downtown Onancock.
+You’ll see the entrance to the parking lot on your left.
+Once you’ve parked, walk back out to Market Street and you’ll be in the heart of downtown Onancock.

 You can see most of what Onancock has to offer by starting in the middle of town at the intersection of Market and North Streets and walking a loop down Market Street towards the water and then back up the parallel King Street to North Street.

 At the intersection of Market and North, you’ll find several of the town’s shops and restaurants.
 The Corner Bakery has been around for years and is a local favorite.
 If you’re there early in the morning, you can get donuts while they’re still hot.
-Just down the street, The BANK Coffee House occupies and old bank building.
-Roseland movie theater is just down the block and just to the west of the bakery is the North Street Playhouse
+Roseland movie theater is just down the block, and just to the west of the bakery is the North Street Playhouse.

 Each Saturday, starting in May and continuing through October, the Onancock Market is held across the street from the post office, at the corner of Market and Ames.
-The market is be open from 8:00am to noon and will feature local produce, seafood, and arts and crafts.
+The market is open from 9:00am to noon and features local produce, seafood, and arts and crafts.

 Bizzotto’s Gallery-Caffe, across the street from the Playhouse, features freshly-prepared food and a gallery of hand-tooled leather items by owner Miguel Bizzotto.
-As you head west down Market Street toward the wharf, you pass other shops, including a nice little yarn shop and several real estate offices where you can window shop for a property in town or on the creek.
+As you head west down Market Street toward the wharf, you pass other shops and several real estate offices where you can window shop for a property in town or on the creek.
 You’ll also pass the town’s pretty little gazebo park.